Nefti-sama/sphinx-docx/docs/source/docprops.rst

 Document properties
 ===================

-sphinx_docx is enable to embed document properties into the generated document.
+sphinx-docx embeds document properties into the generated document.
+They can be referenced from the cover page, through Insert > Quick Parts > Field in Office Word.

-The document properties can be referenced from the cover page (Use Quick Parts of Office Word).
+The properties are the *docproperties* item of the ``docx_documents``

-The document properties is defined by **docx_documents's docproperties** configuration.
+configuration: a dictionary from property name to value.
+Some names are treated as the properties OOXML defines.

-The docproperties is a dictionary from property name to the value. sphinx_docx treats some names as the properties defined by OOXML.
+A ``DOCPROPERTY`` field in the style file shows the value in Office Word once Word recalculates the field.
+For every other reader, the value is baked into the document by ``docx_bake_property_fields``, which is on by default.

-Property names included in the below list are used as the Core Properties [ECMA376]_.
+The names below are written as Core Properties [ECMA376]_.

 .. hlist::
    :columns: 3